Seven Sins of Art Marketing | How Many Do You Recognize in Your Career?

-I often encourage artists to study the business aspects of other successful artists.
-You already know it is worthwhile to take your time to learn the unique and notable techniques talented artists use to make art.
-It follows you should take your time to learn how top selling artists get their work seen and sold.
+I always encourage artists to study how successful artists conduct their business.
+You take your time to learn the unique and notable techniques talented artists use to make art.
+It follows you should learn how top selling artists get their work seen and sold.

-Below you’ll find a list in no particular order of things I observe in artists who are not making the most of their potential.
-The bad news is some of you may recognize these sins as something you do or don’t do.
+Here is a list of ways artists are not making the most of their potential.
+The bad news is you may recognize things that apply to your career.
 The good news is you change things if you try.

 When you complete a picture of your buyers, you see a road map of how to hunt for more just like them.
 The more you can do to find niches and groups where your best prospects are, the more focused and fruitful you can make your art marketing.
 If you only have a vague idea of how new buyers, or repeat buyers for that matter, find you and make buying decisions, you are at a distinct disadvantage.
 You are operating a dysfunctional marketing plan.

 Not knowing which art marketing activities work best for you.
 There are too many art marketing tools for any artist to use them all.
-The sin here is not doing the research to know which ones will get you the best results.
+The sin here is not researching to know which tools get the best results.
 I believe email marketing should be part of every artist’s arsenal.
 Aside from email marketing, you need to identify and work with tools that you can master and that give you the best return on your time and investment.
 Again, if you don’t know, ask and observe successful artists, trial and error will get you there.

 Clinging to the old way of doing things with your marketing.
-There is value in consistency in how you market your work but don’t fall in love with it.
-You may be enjoying great success with your current marketing, but there is no guarantee it will last.
+There is tremendous value in having consistency in how you market your work but don’t fall in love with it.
+You may be enjoying great success with your current marketing.
+That said you must accept there is no guarantee it will last.
 Make it a habit to be curious about and act on potentially profitable new ways of getting your art seen and sold.
-If you resist learning about new ways to market your work, you might eventually find yourself with fewer and fewer sales.
-That’s what happened to many artists who depended solely on the gallery system in the last few years.
-Things change.
-You do not have to jump on every new fad or the latest social media sensation, but you need to keep an open mind to the possibilities of new ways of finding buyers and selling art.

 If you resist learning about new ways to market your work, you might eventually find yourself with fewer and fewer sales.
 That’s what happened to many artists who depended solely on the gallery system in the last few years.
 Things change.
 You do not have to jump on every new fad or the latest social media sensation, but you need to keep an open mind to the possibilities of new ways of finding buyers and selling art.

 Ineffective communication.
 Too many artists are poor communicators.
 They don’t work at building their email list or regularly schedule and complete email marketing plans.
 Phrases such as “marketing automation” sound like a foreign language to them.
-Often their websites and social media networks go unattended.
+Often their websites and social media networks go unattended for long spells.
 They don’t blog or blog infrequently.
 They have no cohesive plan and it shows.
 As a result, their fans and followers don’t know if they are still making new art or not… or even if they are still around.

 Out of sight is out of mind.
-Successful artists understand the importance of constant communication.
+Successful artists understand the importance of consistent communication.
 By keeping your fans informed and engaged, you improve your closing ratio when your art marketing puts an offer in front of them.
-Effective communication increases how much money your collectors will spend with you.
+Effective communication increases how much money your collectors will spend with you, dramatically.

 Lack of professionalism.
 Artists who do not pay attention to the business of art pay a hefty price.
 You must have systems in place to keep records of your business, sales, and inventory.
-If you do not respect your business, you may fail to pay your taxes on time, allocate sufficient funds to your marketing to keep it current or get behind in payments to suppliers.
-Good business practices are essential to your long-term success.
+If you do not respect your business, you may fail to pay your taxes on time or to allocate sufficient funds to your marketing.
+Without systems in place, it’s easy to miss crucial payments or deadlines.
+Sound business practices are essential to your long-term success.

 Dismissing the importance of image.
 Looking like an amateur is a career killer.
-Your image is part of your personal brand.
-How you look, and how your website looks how your art marketing materials look all send subtle clues to your collectors and prospective buyers.
-When you sound like you are either clueless or don’t care about your image and the image of your business, it’s easy to dismiss your art.
+Your image is an essential part of your brand.
+How you, your website, and your art marketing materials appear, each sends subtle clues to your collectors and prospective buyers.
+When you sound or look like you are clueless or don’t care about your image and the image of your business, it’s easy to dismiss your art.
 Coming off like an eccentric artist who doesn’t give a shit about their career is not a way to be a hipster everybody loves.
 You can be an eccentric, wild character, just make sure you take care of your business or get someone to do it for you.

-When buyers and art professionals consider whether to buy or not, to hire you for an important job, for a gallery to invest in promoting your work or for journalists to decide to write about you, your profile with them becomes the deciding factor.
+When buyers and art professionals consider whether to buy or hire you for a meaningful job, for a gallery to invest in promoting your work or for journalists to decide to write about you, your profile with them becomes the deciding factor.
 Vow today to take pride in your work, your art marketing, your appearance and you.
-When you do, you give yourself the best chances of making the most of your art career.
+That’s how to give yourself the best chances of making the most of your art career.
 Isn’t that what we’re all here for?